nikerla/vc-content/pages/glossary/demandware-alternatives.md

 ---
-title: Demandware alternatives
+title: Demandware alternatives and competitors
 description: Demandware is definitely one of the best enterprise solutions on the market, it offers such features as channel management, multi-store management, inventory management and shopping cart, but just like any other platform, it has its downsides.
-So let's look at Demandware alternatives.
+So let's look at Demandware alternatives and competitors.
 date: 2017-09-06
 canonical: https://virtocommerce.com/glossary/demandware-alternatives
 permalink: glossary/demandware-alternatives